rightjs/rightjs-docs/docs/en/docs/dom/element.md

     on(String eventName, Array list_list_of_callbacks)  -> Element self
     on(Object event_listeners_hash)                     -> Element self

-Binds an event listener to the element
+Binds an event listener to the element.

     $('element').on('click', function() {
       // do something about it